zaksabeast/PokemonRNGGuides/guides/usum/en/Egg RNG With Masuda Method or Shiny Charm.md

 2. Do not check the "Main RNG Egg (PID)" box.

-3. For "Filters" input the info for the egg you are wanting.
+3. For "Filters", input the info for the egg you are wanting.

 4. Check the "Shiny Only" box if you are wanting a shiny egg.

 5. Input "0" as starting frame.

-6. Then click "Calculate".
+6. Click "Calculate".

 ## Step 2: Finding a Target Frame